mennojw/prstools-release/README.md

 `prstools` is software to create Polygenic Risk Scores (PRS) directly from the commandline <br> (and optionally from inside python).

-It contains various tools to make PRS generation easier.
+It makes PRS generation easier then earlier tools, by:

+- Super fast reading and matching of sumstats (& handles odd formats)
+- Rapid creation of the model (about 20x faster)
+- Automatic creation of the PRS Prediction for target plink files.

 Installation and running the demo example should not take more than 10 minutes.

 We are actively developing `prstools` and feedback by mail or our [feedback form](https://forms.gle/TnvNyBX6qDy7Vupn9) (with 🏆 lottery)